Inference from Biased Polls

 64 Pages Posted: 17 Nov 2020 Last revised: 11 Mar 2022

 Poll respondents often attempt to present a positive image by overstating virtuous behaviors.
-We examine whether people account for this "socially desirable responding" (SDR) when drawing inferences from poll data.
-In an experiment, we incentivize "predictors" to guess others' choice behaviors for actions with varying social desirability.
-To aid their guesses, predictors observe random subsamples of either (i) actual choice behavior or (ii) hypothetical claims from unincentivized polls.
+We examine whether people account for this “socially desirable responding” (SDR) when drawing inferences from poll data.
+In an experiment, we incentivize “predictors” to guess others' choice behaviors across eight actions with varying social desirability.
+To aid guessing, predictors observe random subsamples of (i) incentivized choices or (ii) hypothetical claims from polls.
 Predictors show reasonable skepticism towards hypothetical claims, which exhibit predictable SDR and predictors are reasonably skeptical of them.
-However, their skepticism is not appropriately tailored to the direction or magnitude of SDR.
-This under-correction for SDR occurs even though subjects can accurately predict which behaviors are most prone to SDR when explicitly asked.
+However, their skepticism is not tailored to the direction or magnitude of SDR.
+This under-correction occurs even though subjects' explicit responses can predict SDR.

-Keywords: Polling, Social Desirability, Updating, Signaling, Selection Bias
+Keywords: Polling, Social Desirability, Inference, Signaling, Selection Bias